nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > and `a-z`, `z-a` for descriptions.
 > * Defaults to earliest first for later dates, and latest first for past dates
 >
-> If no parameter is specified, the command will show a list of uncompleted tasks
+> If no parameters are specified, the command will show a list of uncompleted tasks
 > and upcoming events.

 > <img src="images/Ui-ListCommand.png" width="600">